crypti/ccoin/readme.md

 ```
 Usage
+  $ ccoin [Commands]
-  $ ccoin -f=[fromSymbols] -t=[toSymbols]
+  $ ccoin -f=[fromSymbols] -t=[toSymbols] [options]

+Commands
+  ls                 List all saved profiles
+  [profile name]     Load the given profile by name

 Options
   -f, --from         A comma-delimited list of symbols to convert from
   -t, --to           A comma-delimited list of symbols to convert to
+  -s, --save         Save this as a named profile
+  -d, --set-default  Set this as the default profile

 Examples
   $ ccoin -f=BTC -t=ETH,USD,LTC
   $ ccoin --from=BTC,ETH --to=USD,LTC,EUR
 ```

-**Tip:** For a list of 3-letter symbols you can use with this module see [cryptocurrencies](https://github.com/radiovisual/cryptocurrencies).
+**Tip:** For a list of 3-letter symbols you can use with this module see [cryptocurrencies](https://github.com/crypti/cryptocurrencies).

 ## Related